How Long Will It Take Before We Can Say ‘Madam President’?

 In November 2019, at the Atlanta primary debate, Klobuchar brought the appearance question to the center of the discussion.
 The problem is not that people think women aren’t capable.
 But when they think of a president, they mostly have one image in mind.
 A tall, mostly white, slightly grey, older man.

 But Klobuchar pointed out, it doesn’t have to be that way.
-James Madison barely scraped 5’3”.
+James Madison barely scraped 5 feet 3 inches.
 Barack Obama put a chink in the color armor.
 We just have to keep challenging our own minds to embrace an expansive image of leadership.

 Vitali argues that there is a downside to discussing these issues.
 They remind voters that other voters might hold gender against candidates.
 But it simply can’t be helped.
 The only way to get through it is to keep talking about our mental hold-ups and the small acts of sexism that define daily interactions.